YyzHarry/ME-Net/README.md

 - `--data-dir`: directory path to read data.
 - `--save-dir`: directory path to load saved model checkpoints.
 - `--name`: the name of saved checkpoints.
-- `--maskp`: the probability of mask sampling (note that for ME-Net inference we simply use the average of masking probabilities during training; one can also play with other choices like a randomly sampled one).
+- `--maskp`: the probability of mask sampling (note that for ME-Net inference we simply use the average of masking probabilities during training; one can also play with other choices such as a randomly sampled one).
 - `--source`: the source model of transfer-based black-box attacks.
 - `--attack-type`: `fgsm` | `pgd` | `cw` | `spsa` | `boundary`.
 - `--epsilon`: the upper bound change of L-inf norm on input pixels (default: `8`).